 - Tomatoes used are grown within 100 km of the plant in Ontario.

 Chartwells is the founding national food service partner with the Ocean Wise program, which helps people make environmentally friendly seafood choices.
-These choices are important because an estimated 90% of all large, predatory fish are already gone from the world's oceans, and a recent scientific study predicted a worldwide fisheries collapse by 2048.
-In 2008, Chartwells will not offer Atlantic cod, which is unsustainable due to population, or harvesting methods.
-Atlantic cod will be replaced by more sustainably fished Alaskan Pollock.
+These choices are important because an estimated 90% of all large, predatory fish are already gone from the world’s oceans, and a recent scientific study predicted a worldwide fisheries collapse by 2048.

 Energy efficiency in the kitchen

 In 2012, BCIT Food Services installed energy efficient dishwashers with heat-recovery capability.
 The units extract the heat from the steam generated to wash the previous load of dishes and use it to heat the water for the next load.
 This strategy helps save 45,000 kWh of electricity and 155 GJ of natural gas per year.
-The new dishwashers also use less water, reducing BCIT's water use in dishwashing by 50% (approximately 670,000 gallons).
+The new dishwashers also use less water, reducing BCIT’s water use in dish washing by 50% (approximately 670,000 gallons).

 In 2011, Food Services installed energy-saving curtains on 17 walk-in freezers and coolers.
 The curtains, made of heavy plastic strips, help prevent cold air from escaping.
 It’s a minor effort yielding impressive results: a savings in electrical consumption of 170,000 kWh per year.

-Did you know?
-Metro Vancouver's tap water is among the best drinking water anywhere, and a litre a day for three years would cost about one cent.
+Metro Vancouver’s tap water is among the best drinking water anywhere, and a litre a day for three years would cost about one cent.
 Learn why people are pledging to avoid bottled water with the Metro Vancouver Tap Water Campaign [PDF].